If I could move anywhere for a short while that felt like a stone throw away it would 100% be to Montreal

 And being the curious person I am, we headed across the street to check out this marché above.
 Like all the places on that block, it was packed!

-We also went to Grinder for dinner our first night there and Cartet for brunch the following morning.
+For dinner, we went to Grinder and Cartet for brunch the following morning.
 I highly recommend these three places for great food, service and atmosphere.

 | Biodôme |